The SDSN at the Second World Summit for Social Development 2025

 November 5, 2025 | 8:00 am NYC, 4:00 pm Doha

-Based on this framing, this solutions event will showcase some multistakeholder collaboration on the following cross-cutting instruments outlined in the World Social Summit draft political declaration multistakeholder solutions in 1) quality education and life-long learning, 2) technology and artificial intelligence, and 3) innovations in finance to advance social development worldwide.
+This Solutions Session showcased multistakeholder collaboration on the following cross-cutting instruments outlined in the World Social Summit draft political declaration: 1) quality education and life-long learning, 2) technology and artificial intelligence, and 3) innovations in finance to advance social development worldwide.

 Pathways to Future Skills: Multistakeholder Solutions for a Sustainable and Inclusive Labour Market For All